Altersense-PM/yolo_v5/python_scripts/README.md

 - Convert image to grey

-- Move data from one directory to anoher
+- Move data from one directory to another

 - Rename files from a directory

 - Convert image from jpg to png or vice versa

-- Move file if both txt and image files are found, from one to another directory
+- Move file if both txt and image files are by same name, Move then from one to another directory

 - Search class id from txt file and replace it